 From Daikanbo the views were even better than at Kurobe dam.
-The view over the valley below with it`s small greenish lake was absolutely stunning!
+The view over the valley below with its small greenish lake was absolutely stunning!

 After a short break and a sit-down at the Daikanbo observation deck, taking in the sun and the views, we boarded another trolley bus.
 This time it was a tunneling one through Mt Tateyama for 3,7 km to Murodo.
-This trolley bus took 10 minutes.
+This trolleybus took 10 minutes.

-6. Murodo – 2450 m
+6. Murodo – The Highest Point Of The Alpine Route – 2450 m

 And “wosh“, after 10 minutes on the trolley bus we were all of a sudden on the other side of the 3015 m high mountain Tateyama.

 In the 17th-19th centuries, Mt Tateyama became one of Japan’s three holy mountains along with Mt.
 Fuji and Mt.
-Hakusan, and became very popular among pilgrims.
+Hakusan and became very popular among pilgrims.
 Mt.
 Tateyama overlooking the valley of hell came to represent heaven.
 People were climbing Mt.
 Tateyama hoping that their souls would go to heaven after their death.
 Unfortunately, due to the fog and cloudy weather, we did not even see Mt Tateyama.

-From Murodo you can take several short and long hikes to the neighboring mountains and mountain huts, cafes and onsens (hot springs).
+From Murodo you can take several short and long hikes to the neighboring mountains and mountain huts, cafes, and onsens (hot springs).

-Here you really feel that you are in the nature and in the mountains.
+Here you really feel that you are in nature and in the mountains.
 We decided to do a short hike to Mikurigaike Pond.

-Even at 2450 m we found some beautiful mountain flowers.
+Even at 2450 m, we found some beautiful mountain flowers.
 In comparison, the highest mountain back home in Norway, actually the highest mountain in Scandinavia, is Galdhøpiggen at 2469 m.
 We have climbed it, and it is only rocks and snow and no grass, flowers or anything.
 So it is a bit strange but very nice to be at this latitude with so much vegetation around.

-Finally we reached the Mikurigaike Pound.
+Finally, we reached Mikurigaike Pound.

-7. The way down – Bijodaira 927 m and Tateyama 475 m
+7. The Way Down – Bijodaira 927 m & Tateyama 475 m

 After our hike to Mikurigaike Pond, we continued the trek down with a bus to Bijodaira.
 The bus ride took about 50 minutes, through green and lush forest with huge cedar trees.

-It is possible to break the trip from Murodo to Bijodaira, and stop for walks along the way, but we did unfortunately not have the time.
+It is possible to break the trip from Murodo to Bijodaira and stop for walks along the way, but we did unfortunately not have the time.